valiton/harbourmaster-commerce-drupal8-module/README.md

     field to it.
   * On the field settings page other fields added to that entity type can be marked as premium fields and will be encrypted on entity view pages.
-  * The field settings page also allows to mark any field as teaser.
-This field will be shown on entity view pages instead of the content rendered by premium fields for users not entitled to view the premium content.
+  * The field settings page also allows to mark fields as teasers.
+These fields will be shown on entity view pages instead of the content rendered by premium fields for users not entitled to view the premium content.